Arham1716/3D-Portfolio/README.md

 # 🌐 3D Developer Portfolio

 A visually engaging 3D developer portfolio built using **Three.js**.
-This project was created by following a tutorial from [JavaScript Mastery](https://www.youtube.com/c/JavaScriptMastery), with custom 3D models sourced from [Sketchfab](https://sketchfab.com/).
+Abig thanks to [JavaScript Mastery](https://www.youtube.com/c/JavaScriptMastery) for such amazing tutorials on 3Js,.
+It helped me a lot in my project.
+Custom 3D models sourced from [Sketchfab](https://sketchfab.com/).

 ## 📽️ Overview